Mayorga, Spain

+Mayorga (/es/), also known as Mayorga de Campos, is a municipality located in the north of the province of Valladolid, in the autonomous community of Castile and León, Spain.
+It belongs to the comarca of Tierra de Campos and the judicial district of Medina de Rioseco.
+According to the 2024 census (INE), it has a population of 1354 inhabitants.
+It covers an area of 163.4 square kilometres (63.09 sq mi).

-Mayorga de Campos is a town and municipality in Valladolid province, Spain, part of the autonomous community of Castile and León, Spain.
-Its name comes from the Leonese language, and there are several references to this village in the Middle Ages, in which Mayorga was a place in the Kingdom of León.
+According to some theories its name comes from the Leonese language, and there are several references to this village in the Middle Ages, in which Mayorga was a place in the Kingdom of León.

-It was the birthplace of Saint Turibius de Mongrovejo.
+It was the birthplace of Saint Turibius de Mogrovejo.